Józef Piłsudski Institute of America: Collections

 The institute's research library contains about 23,000 volumes.
-At first the books came mostly from the Polish Information Center and the Ministry of Information and Documentation in London, from the editors of the publications Rój and Płomyk, from the Literary Institute in Paris, Gryf Publishers and the Polish Cultural Foundation.
+At first, the books came mostly from the Polish Information Center and the Ministry of Information and Documentation in London, from the editors of the publications Rój and Płomyk, from the Literary Institute in Paris, Gryf Publishers, and the Polish Cultural Foundation.
 In 1949 the library contained 2,500 volumes but with time the number of books grew, fed by individual and institutional donations (such as donations from Ignacy Matuszewski, Lucjan Kupferwasser, Wacław Jędrzejewicz, General Tadeusz Kasprzycki, General Kazimierz Sosnkowski, Józef Lipski, Michał Sokolnicki, Tadeusz Katelbach, Edward Kleszczyński, Władysław Pobóg-Malinowski and Bohdan Pawłowicz's family.

 The institute also has an audio-visual collection.
 Included are recordings of people who survived the Soviet labor camps, and personal recollections of politicians like Stefan Korboński and Jerzy (Jur) Lerski.
 There are about 3,000 press clippings and articles, from Na Straży (On Guard) published in Jerusalem when Polish troops were stationed in Palestine and Polak w Libanie (The Pole in Lebanon, published in Beirut) to press releases from the Solidarity movement.
 The stamp collection contains postcards and stamps from as far back as 1818, and includes 700 postcards in a section under the heading "The Legions and their Founder".
-The medal, medallion and plaque collection includes items such as the medal commemorating the 1808 Battle of Somosierra and 20 medals honoring Marshal Piłsudski.
+The medal, medallion, and plaque collection include items such as the medal commemorating the 1808 Battle of Somosierra and 20 medals honoring Marshal Piłsudski.
 The 20,000-item collection of maps and photographs is a work in progress as of 2011.
-An art collection of some 240 watercolors, oil paintings and drawings is preserved and displayed at the institute.
+An art collection of some 240 watercolors, oil paintings, and drawings is preserved and displayed at the institute.
 It includes works by noted Polish painters Jan Matejko, Juliusz Kossak, Józef Brandt, Wojciech Gerson, Leon Wyczółkowski, Aleksander Gierymski, Julian Fałat, Jacek Malczewski and Stanisław Wyspiański.